tundish/blathnaid/blathnaid/tale/chapters.rst

 Karma
 -----

-The bats beat their wings, and they raised an evil cloud of dust and metal.
+The bats beat their wings, and they raised up an evil cloud of dust and metal.
 This haze rose up until the sun itself burned white and fierce like a gas mantle.

 Then all together they turned and headed East.

-The Blacksmith turned his eyes to follow them.
+The Blacksmith turned his head to follow them.

 "They carry a message", he said.